Surgery hurts, but beats a death spiral

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Navy and Marine Cuts Could Help JSF".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Navy and Marine Cuts Could Help JSF".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.